 Marimo are green balls of algae with a velvety appearance that resemble moss balls

 Marimo in Lake Akan are by far the largest in the world, growing to a diameter of 30 centimeters

 Volcanic activity formed Lake Akan 6,000 years ago

 After you witness the solemn blessing of the marimo by Ainu priests, things become livelier with the start of the 1,000-torch parade and the impressive display of traditional dances by Ainu communities from all over Hokkaido .
 Follow the festivities with a hot spring bath under the stars at one of Lake Akan's luxurious ryokan.

 Even if you can't make it to Lake Akan in October, you can still take a pleasant cruise to see marimo at the Marimo Exhibition and Observation Center on an island in the middle of the lake.
-Further afield, Akan-Mashu National Park has an abundance of beautiful spots and wonderful wildlife, well worth a day or two of your time.
+Further afield, Akan-Mashu National Park has an abundance of beautiful spots and wonderful wildlife, well worth a visit.

 * The information on this page may be subject to change due to COVID-19.